evancz/guide.elm-lang.org/book/types/pattern_matching.md

 ## Wild Cards

-The `toName` function we just defined works great, but notice that the `age` is not used in the implementation?
+The `toName` function we just defined works great, but notice that the `age` is not used in the implementation.
 When some of the associated data is unused, it is common to use a “wild card” instead of giving it a name:

 ```elm
 toName : User -> String